 There is no shame in learning from professionals.
 That’s what we have done in the early days.
 The Excel string manipulation function is a very large subject that needs time and attention.
 As we can see from the article, Excel offers many possibilities to improve data quality.

 Some functions we made with VBA macros, you should check these out closely.
-We hope that with the help of the introduced data cleansing techniques, you will create a flawless analysis.
+We hope that you will create a flawless analysis with the help of the introduced data cleansing techniques.

-We have a goal to make a complex add-in for you that will save you a lot of time.
-Our plan is to implement even more data cleansing functions to the add-in in the future.
+We aim to make a complex add-in for you that will save you a lot of time.
+Furthermore, we plan to implement even more data cleansing functions to the add-in in the future.
 We are working on it!

 Additional Resources and Downloads